An = Anum: Tablet IV

 Tablet IV documents the circle of Ishtar (Inanna).
 Due to its contents, it has been nicknamed "the Ištar tablet" by Richard L. Litke.
 It is less well preserved than other tablets, and full restoration is presently impossible.
+However, it can be estimated that it originally contained three to four times as many entries as her section in the An = Anum forerunner, which already listed more titles than the section of any other deity.
 Among the deities listed are Ninegal and various astral deities, such as Ninsianna and Kabta.
-It also most likely originally included Dumuzi and Nanaya sub-sections, which are not preserved.
-It ends with short sections dedicated to Ishara (who also appears in the Enlil section and in the end of tablet III) and Manzat, which do survive.
+Tablet IV also most likely originally included Dumuzi and Nanaya sub-sections, which are not preserved.
+A fragment which presumably originally contained the Nanaya section, which mentions Muati and Kanisurra, has been identified, in addition to a line listing Bizilla, who was closely associated with Nanaya.
+A major lacuna in which they were presumably originally located is followed by a list of figures associated with the steppe and by a short section dedicated to Gazbaba.
+A short section is dedicated to Išḫara (who also appears in the Enlil section and in the end of tablet III.)
+It is followed by one focused on Manzat.
+The final entry is the deity dgiš-su13-ga, whose character is undefined, but who might be related to Nergal rather than Inanna.

 Tablet V

-Tablet V starts with the deified hero Lugalbanda and his wife Ninsun, but it also contains sections dedicated to Lugal-Marada, the tutelary god of Marad, the mongoose deity Ninkilim, the agricultural god Urash (his court includes Lagamal, in other lists present among underworld deities), the war god Zababa (whose section also includes Nergal's sukkal Ugur, explicitly identified as such), and a number of names which seem to be grouped together only because they belong to gods originating in Lagash, among them Ningirsu.
-This god was usually syncretised with Ninurta and as such regarded as a son of Enlil, but in this case appears on a different tablet.
-Other deities of Lagash listed there include Bau and Gatumdag.
+Tablet V begins with warrior deities associated with specific cities.
+They include the deified hero Lugalbanda and his wife Ninsun, Lugal-Marada, the tutelary god of Marad, the mongoose deity Ninkilim, the agricultural god Urash (his court includes Lagamal, in other lists present among underworld deities), Nitaḫ, the war god Zababa (whose section also includes Nergal's sukkal Ugur, explicitly identified as such), Abu, and a number of names which seem to be grouped together only because they belong to gods originating in Lagash, among them Ningirsu.
+This god was usually syncretised with Ninurta and as such regarded as a son of Enlil, but in this case appears separately on a different tablet.
+Other deities of Lagash listed there include Bau, Gatumdug, as well as Igalim, Shulshaga and a number of children and courtiers of Ningirsu whose names are poorly preserved or lost.
 Juxtaposition of various deities originating in this area is not exclusive to An = Anum, as attested in a small fragment of an otherwise unknown god list found in Nippur.
 The next sub-section is centered on medicine goddesses (Ninisina, Ninkarrak, Nintinugga, Gula) and their families (including Pabilsag, Damu and Gunura).
-They are in turn followed by sections dedicated to the prison goddess Manungal, the underworld goddess Ereshkigal, a group of gods associated with snakes and the underworld (Ninazu, Ningishzida, Tishpak, Inshushinak and Ishtaran), the pair Lugal-irra and Meslamta-ea, who were also underworld deities, but have no apparent connection with the preceding gods, and a number of minor figures of similar character, such as Lugala'abba ("lord of the sea").
+They are in turn followed by sections dedicated to the prison goddess Manungal, the underworld goddess Ereshkigal, a group of gods associated with snakes and the underworld (Ninazu, Ningishzida, Tishpak, Inshushinak and Ištaran), the pair Lugal-irra and Meslamta-ea, who were also underworld deities, but have no apparent connection with the preceding gods, and a number of minor figures of similar character, such as Lugala'abba ("lord of the sea").